bruceravel/demeter/documentation/Athena/process/cal.rst

 The selected point is shown in the plot with the orange circle, as shown in the plot below.
-You can type in a new value in the :guilabel:`Reference` box or click the :button:`Select a point,light` button then click on a point in the plot.
+You can type in a new value in the :guilabel:`Reference` box or click the :button:`Select a point,light` button then :mark:`leftclick,..` double-click on a point in the plot.
 By default, the :guilabel:`Calibrate to` box contains the tabulated edge energy of the absorber measured for these data, but that too can be edited.

 .. _fig-calplot:
 .. figure:: ../../_images/calibrate_plot.png